 If you have a specific question about how you connect with customers on mobile, get in touch via the LiveChat app at the bottom of your screen or send us an email to email@example.com.

 Full transcript of ‘How do I connect with customers on mobile?’

 “So mobile’s become a really important part of marketing in recent years.
 Especially as we’ve seen a bit of a lifestyle shift in how consumers are actually using mobile.
 So it’s no longer a device to simply make phone calls or do basic research on.
 It’s become a key a key tool in the management of our everyday.
 Whether that’s managing our money to booking holidays and experiences.
 Or general communication with friends and family wherever they are in the world.

 But where we’ve seen the biggest change recently is that customers are also communicating with brands and businesses through their mobiles.
 Whether that’s through social media, mobile websites or through apps.
-They’re engaging with businesses more than ever.
+They’re engaging with businesses more than ever.”

-This has impacted the customer journey quite significantly and added many different touch points and digital touch points throughout the whole customer journey.
+“This has impacted the customer journey quite significantly.
+And added many different touch points and digital touch points throughout the whole customer journey.
 Many of which are actually accessible through mobile.
 Not only that but customers are a lot smarter today.
 They have access to significant amounts of data and information through their phone wherever they are.

-But when we look at it, over 64 percent of customers actually expect companies to respond and interact with them in real time.
+When we look at it, over 64 percent of customers actually expect companies to respond and interact with them in real time.
 They expect a personalized experience with instant communication with brands wherever they are whenever they want.